Coromandel Valley, South Australia

 Coromandel Valley, referred to locally as Coro, is a semirural south-eastern suburb of Adelaide, South Australia.
-It straddles the City of Mitcham and the City of Onkaparinga council areas, with the Sturt River being the boundary between the two council areas.
+It straddles the City of Mitcham and the City of Onkaparinga council areas, with the Sturt River being the boundary between the two.

 History

 Coromandel Valley, and its neighbouring suburb, Coromandel East, gain their name from a ship, the Coromandel, which arrived in Holdfast Bay from London in 1837 with 156 English settlers.
 The ship was in turn named after the Coromandel Coast in India.
 After the ship reached the shore, on 17 January 1837 some of its sailors deserted, intending to remain behind in South Australia, and took refuge in the hills in the Coromandel Valley region.
 Appearing after the ship had sailed, they were never prosecuted, owing to the lack of a suitable official.

-The Coromandel Valley Primary School, established in 1877, is one of the oldest in South Australia.
+The Coromandel Valley Primary School, established in 1877 with an enrolment of 74, is one of the oldest in South Australia.

 Adjacent to the school is the original St John's Anglican Church, built with local stone.

 The parish at various times in the last century included the rural areas from Meadows in the South to Belair in the north.

 An important business in the early days was Alex Murray & Son's jam and biscuit factory, which closed around 1902.

 The (now closed) Coromandel Valley Post Office first opened on 10 July 1850, for a time designated "West Sturt".

 Sporting clubs

-Coromandel is home to the Coromandel Cricket Club, which was established in 1862.
-In 2024 the club fielded 12 teams in the South Central Junior Cricket Association.
+Cricket

+The Coromandel Valley Ramblers Cricket Club (CVRCC) is a cricket club based in Coromandel Valley, South Australia.
+Cricket in the area dates back to 1862 with the original Coromandel Cricket Club.
+When that club drifted toward the Blackwood district, locals formed the Riverside Cricket Club in 1906, though it disbanded in 1914 due to World War I.

+The Ramblers were formally established in 1926, drawing from former Riverside players.
+They shared Hawthorndene Oval with the Blackwood RSL Club.
+In the 1946–47 season, they joined the Adelaide and Suburban Cricket Association.
+A premiership in 1969–70 in Section 2 saw the A Grade promoted to Section 1, where it has remained since.
+The club fields multiple sides across different grades.

+In recent years the club has enjoyed a dominant run, winning the 2025/26 Section 1 premiership; their fourth title in the last five seasons.

+They compete in South Australian suburban cricket and are based at grounds in the Coromandel Valley / Hawthorndene area.

+Croquet

+The Coromandel Valley Croquet Club was established in 1926 and is based at the Weymouth Recreation Grounds, Coromandel Community Centre.
+The club went into abeyance in the 1950's and was revived in 1959.

+Tennis

+The Coromandel Valley Tennis Club at the Weymouth Recreation Grounds, Coromandel Community Centre was established in 1909.